 Noticing hair loss in your pet guinea pig can be scary, especially if you have more than one.

-First, ageing does not cause hair loss in guinea pigs, and some bald spots are typical – specifically those behind the ears.
+Ageing does not cause hair loss in guinea pigs, and some bald spots are typical, specifically those behind the ears.

-When you notice alopecia in your guinea pig, it’s probably because they have an infection.
-Most of these infections are caused by improper care or old age.
+Guinea pigs can also get alopecia, they usually get it when they have some type of an infection.
+Most of these are caused by improper care or old age.
 Fortunately, hair loss is something you can treat and try to prevent in the future.

-The most common parasitic infection in guinea pigs is mites or mange mites.
+Mites or mange mites are the most common parasitic infection in guinea pigs.
 These inconvenient uninvited guests can be spread directly from another animal or indirectly from clothing tainted with the insects.

 It can also be caused by poor hygiene in their homestead.